 What Causes Dog Tear Stains?
 Plus Symptoms, Treatment and Prevention

-If you’re reading this, you’re probably frustrated with your pet’s tear stains.
-Maybe you’ve tried every over-the-counter solution, changed your pet’s food and have been vigilant about cleaning, all to no avail.
-So, what can you do?
 Tear staining, more often than not, is noticed on white pets but can affect any color pet.
 It makes the color of the coat around the eyes a brown, red, or copper color.
 It has always been believed that tear staining comes from epiphora (or excessive tear production) – but that’s not always the case.

-There are two main factors to consider with tear staining:
+Two main factors to consider with tear staining:

 - A blocked or maldeveloped nasolacrimal duct (where your pet’s tears are formed), can cause overproduction of tears that can lead to tear stains.